Eschatologue/CM_wiki/docs/character-creation/ability-scores/strength.md

 Strength is an ability score and the primary ability of Barbarian, Fighter, Paladin.

-Strength affects your Athletics skill and attack rolls so you become better at melee combat.
+Strength affects your Athletics skill and :d20-attack: **Attack Rolls** so you become better at melee combat.
 It also determines how far you can jump, how much you can carry and how far you can shove (possibly based on Athletics).

 ## Strength Checks